 Gratitude connects strongly with mindfulness and can help dramatically if you happen to be experiencing stress, loneliness or you are feeling a bit down.

-Since my marriage separation last year I’ve felt all of these things and gratitude is something I come back to and implement if I start feeling negative or focusing on things that aren’t working out for me.
+Gratitude is something I come back to and implement if I start feeling negative or focusing on things that aren’t working out for me.

 Here are some things you can do to implement gratitude into your daily life.